© copyright 2010-2021 by Diana K. Perkins

 Personal Philosophy Number Two: Try not to be prejudiced.

-broadened my view, but they did not change my basic person.
-Reading a
+only broadened my view, but they did not change my basic person.
+Reading a novel with gay

-we are all in our core, the same.
-Reading about those different than ourselves
+that we are all, at our core much the same.
+Reading about those different than ourselves can only

 Jenny's Way, another story about a taboo subject, was inspired by a local legend.
 I am still attempting